nobloat/microlog/README.md

-**This is just a prototype which can be taken for inspiration, it has never been actually used in PROD yet**.
+**IMPORTANT: This is just a prototype which can be taken for inspiration, it has never been actually used in PROD yet**.

-#nobloat-log
+# nobloat-log

 A logging system for Java 17+

 ## Motivation
 [see CVE-44228](https://www.lunasec.io/docs/blog/log4j-zero-day/)

-After that I took a deeper look at [tinylog](https://tinylog.org/v2/) which I have been using so far, and to me it appeared not as tiny as it could (should) be.
-Therefore I wanted to try how I would implement such a logging system.
+After that I took a deeper look at [tinylog](https://tinylog.org/v2/) which I have been using so far, and to me it appeared not as tiny as it could (should) be, hence I wanted to try how I would implement such a logging system.

 ## Goals
 - Learn how to write a simple but functional logging library for the JVM